4 Common Types of Slip and Fall Injuries

 - Hip and pelvis fractures (particularly with older adults)

 Fractures can take months to heal, and require time away from work, particularly if the victim’s job requires a lot of movement or heavy lifting.

 Soft tissue injuries are those that affect the softer tissues of the body, including tendons, ligaments, and muscles.
 While not as serious as the aforementioned injuries, soft tissue injuries are quite common in slip and fall accidents and can cause difficulties in mobility and other aggravating complications.

 Sprains and strains are the most common type of soft tissue injuries, both of which can be painful and apt to linger.

 Consult a Slip and Fall Lawyer in Ontario about a Claim

 If you or your loved one has been injured in a slip and fall accident, discuss your case with a slip and fall lawyer to determine if you have a form of legal recourse.
 You might be able to file a claim to recover your damages.

-For a free consultation with a slip and fall lawyer in Ontario, contact Preszler Law at 1-800-JUSTICE® today.
+For a free consultation with a slip and fall lawyer in Ontario, contact Preszler Injury Lawyers at 1-800-JUSTICE® today.